 “Worrying about scarcity is our culture’s version of post-traumatic stress.
 It happens when you’ve been through too much, and rather than coming together to heal (which requires vulnerability), we’re angry and scared and at each other’s throats.”

-Publishers Weekly: “…(T)he core of her message is understanding the difference between guilt and shame, and developing ‘shame resistance.’
+Publishers Weekly says of Daring Greatly: “…(T)he core of her message is understanding the difference between guilt and shame, and developing ‘shame resistance.’
 Brown’s theories—complete with personal and not always flattering examples from her own life—will draw readers in and have them considering what steps they would dare to take if shame and fear were not present.”

 Brown was asked in a TED interview, What’s the greatest lesson you have learned in your own life?
 “When you get to a place where you understand that love and belonging, your worthiness, is a birthright and not something you have to earn, anything is possible.”